LOOSE IMPEDIMENTS: GENERAL

 A.Yes.
 Loose soil is not a loose impediment.
 However, such plugs, since they consist of compacted soil, are loose impediments.

-Q.Is a loose clod of earth a loose impediment?
+Q.Is a loose lump of earth a loose impediment?

 A.Yes.
 Loose soil is not a loose impediment except on the putting green.
-However, a clod of earth is not loose soil.
+However, a lump of earth is not loose soil.
+(Revised)

 Loose Impediments Used to Surface Road